quii/learn-go-with-tests/command-line.md

 What's happening here is because we are trying to assign to the fields `playerStore` and `in` in `CLI`.
 These are unexported (private) fields.
 We _could_ do this in our test code because our test is in the same package as `CLI` (`poker`).
 But our `main` is in package `main` so it does not have access.

 This highlights the importance of _integrating your work_.
-We rightfully made the dependencies of our `CLI` private but haven't made a way for users to construct it.
+We rightfully made the dependencies of our `CLI` private (because we dont want them exposed to users of `CLI`s) but haven't made a way for users to construct it.

 Is there a way to have caught this problem earlier?